poppingtonic/terminology-server/README.md

    The `initialize.sh` script will install this, and its requirements for you.

+   *NOTE* Read the recommendations below if you'd like guidance on the initialization process.
+Otherwise, the assumption is that you're using Ubuntu 14.04 and above as your developer OS.
+We also assume that you're using bash.
+Some consideration has been added for Darwin/Mac users.
+If any of these assumptions are wrong and you'd like to change them, or if you'd like to know what's going on, you're encouraged to read the [initialize.sh](./initialize.sh) script.

+### Recommendations
+   + Use bash.
+   + `profile completion`: Enable profile completion.
+   + `rc file`: We assume that you're using bash, so `~/.bashrc` (the default option)
+   + If there are network issues, just run the script again and it'll rebuild the environment.
+   + Set the zone `europe`.
+   + Set the region `europe-west1-d`.
+   + You'll get shell autocomplete if you select it from the command line.
+   + Select the gcloud project as `savannah-emr`.
+   + If you add any new environment variables, you'll need to `source ~/.bashrc` or whatever .rc file handles your shell environment.
+   + Any modifications to the buildserver deploy scripts will require you to reinitialize the package if you don't want to create your own virtualenv.
+This is because the deploy scripts are intended to run using a different version of python than the python3 used to run the whole thing, since Ansible doesn't support python 3.

    Run the initialization script to setup the buildserver dependencies.

    `./initialize.sh buildserver`

    *IMPORTANT NOTE*: If this command takes you to a page to create a google cloud account, you need to ask one of the `savannah-emr` project admins (either Ngure, Mutinda, Chomba, Muhia) to invite you